 Rain will not typically halt racing, but the SU must consider if it threatens to swamp racing crews or poses a significant risk of hypothermia.
 Snow and cold conditions pose a further threat that might jeopardise the safety of competitors and therefore racing may have to be halted, but are unlikely given the time of year.
 Hail is particularly dangerous given the injury that can be done to equipment and persons.
 The SU must decide whether it is possible for competitors to complete the race, including warm-up and warm-down, in a safe fashion considering the facilities available to them.
-The heightened risk involved with any participant entering the water must also be considered.
+The heightened risk involved with any participant entering the water must also be considered, as must the safety of those cycling on the towpath